turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/7-stake-vision.md

 ![STAKE Token is Internet Money with Super Powers](../../../../.gitbook/assets/oysterpack-near-stake-token-overview-1-.png)
 - STAKE token contract contributes contract rewards to the staking pool
 - External contracts contribute earnings to the staking pool
-- The contract owner chooses what percentage of the contract earnings is share with the staking pool
+- The contract owner chooses what percentage of the contract earnings is shared with the staking pool

 This effectively distributes the **income** earned by the STAKE contract and external contracts to all STAKE holders.